project1-5/bt/report.md

 ConnectionSource#getConnectionAsync:
 MetadataService#buildTorrent:

+Jagan:
+I used IntelliJ's inbuilt code coverage tool, as it seemed to avoid a lot of hassles and was documented pretty clearly.
+The results of my coverage(both before and afer) are available as images under the oldcoverage/methodName directory

 Report of new coverage: [link]
 The new coverage by JaCoCo can be found in the respective target/ directories.
 ConnectionSource#getConnectionAsync: